iarna/fetch-fic/README.md

 * It can't scrape indexes w/o threadmarks.
 * It has no facility for editing the chapter list before ebook creation.
 * Is not as aggressive about cleaning up the HTML that goes in the epubs.
+* It doesn't know how to split a single thread into multiple books.
+* It doesn't bring in images or maintain intrachapter linking.